 Daniel is a senior technical architect within the network strategy group at Bell Canada.
 His role involves researching new approaches to solve network challenges and collaborate with the rest of Bell Canada’s architecture teams to help evolve Bell’s network.
 His domains of research are programmable data planes and SDN controllers with practical use cases such as service function chaining.
 Prior to this role, Daniel was part of the Bell Business Market delivery group, building architectures for Bell Canada’s enterprise customers while researching innovative ways to solve customer challenges.
 He has been involved in the ODL project since it’s alpha stage.

-Currently he is working at the Network Innovation & Virtualisation directorate at the GCTO Unit of Telefónica I+D in the Technology Exploration Group.
-He is acting as Technical Manager of the NetIDE and Architect of the Trilogy2 EU-funded projects and overlooks control plane evolutions like OpenFlow and SDN in general as well as their interaction with Cloud Management frameworks.
+Most recently he worked at the Network Innovation & Virtualisation directorate at the GCTO Unit of Telefónica I+D in the Technology Exploration Group.
+As Technical Manager of the NetIDE and Architect of the Trilogy2 EU-funded projects, he worked on control plane evolutions like OpenFlow and SDN in general as well as their interaction with Cloud Management frameworks.

 Dr. Xiongyan Tang is now the Chief Technologist and CTO for network technology at China Unicom Network Technology Research Institute, vice chairman of China Communication Standardization Association (CCSA) TC10.
 He has more than 20 years of experience in telecommunication technologies.
 He received his Ph.D degree in telecom engineering from Beijing University of Posts and Telecommunications in 1994.
 From 1994 to 1997，he conducted research of high-speed optical communications in Singapore and Germany.
 Since 1998, he has been working on technology management in telecom operators in China.
 His professional fields include optical and IP networks, broadband communications, SDN/NFV and new generation networks.
 He’s now in charge of research and planning of broadband network and SDN/NFV in China Unicom.